conechmuadong/generalize_max_median_filter/README.md

 #### Introduction

-This repository is an implementation of generalize max/median filter proposed by [Zou Y. et al.](https://ieeexplore.ieee.org/document/647798) in Python.
-This is our final assignment at VNU-UET's courses: INT3404 -  Image Processing in 2024 fall semester.
+This repository implements the Generalized Max/median Filter proposed by [Zou Y. et al.](https://ieeexplore.ieee.org/document/647798) in Python.
+This is our final assignment for VNU-UET's courses: INT3404 -  Image Processing in the 2024 fall semester.

 #### Authors